-CYBER THREATS (CONTINUED) YES NO you download apps to your phone? o, consider researching all apps and/or app developers before u install them and give them permission to use your data. percriminals can build legitimate-looking apps that can steal your a and monitor your phone's actions.
+CYBER THREATS (CONTINUED) YES NO Do you download apps to your phone?
+If so, consider researching all apps and/or app developers before you install them and give them permission to use your data.
+Cybercriminals can build legitimate-looking apps that can steal your data and monitor your phone's actions.
 If you have minor children, do you need to take steps to protect them online?
 If so, check privacy settings on their social media accounts and talk with them about issues raised in this checklist.
 If you are a business owner, do you need to create a cybersecurity plan for your business?
 If so, ensure that policies are in place for business operations (such as a confirmation call before electronic transfers occur).
 Has your data been stolen because of a third-party data breach?
 If so, consider the following: Freeze your credit by contacting the three major credit bureaus.
 Change your password to any sites that had the same credentials as the compromised site.
 COMMON SCAMS YES NO Have you received calls from someone claiming to be from a government agency offering relief payments due to COVID-19?
 If so, this could be a scam.
-Do not provide them with any information.
-Have you received calls asking for personal information?
-If so, call the business or organization back using a number you know to be accurate.
-Have you recently met someone online, and they are asking for money even though you have not met in person?
-If so, they may be trying to take advantage of you.
-This is known as a romance scam.
-Do not provide them with money. (continue on next page)
+Do not provide them with any information. government agency offering relief payments due to COVID-19?
+If so, this could be a scam.
+Do not provide them with any

-2024 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?
+2025 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?